Embedded Applications

 As an example, some applications demand object detection in live stream videos, where processing involves inference and bounding boxes displayed on each frame.

-Fault-Tolerance
+- Fault-Tolerance

-Is the capability of an embedded system to survive in the presence of faults.
+Is the capability of an embedded system to survive in the presence of faults?
 Faults can be caused by power cuts, hardware damaged parts, overheating, and more.
 The embedded software must be capable of detecting faults and making decisions according to how critical a fault is.

-As an example, an embedded system working inside an airplane must be capable of identifying any possible fault and make decisions to keep the aircrew safe.
+As an example, an embedded system working inside an airplane must be capable of identifying any possible fault and making decisions to keep the aircrew safe.
 Decisions can be as simple as sending an alert or as complex as performing changes in the command control.

-Portability
+- Portability

-Is the measure of how easy it is to use the same embedded software in multiple environments.
+Is the measure of how easy it is to use the same embedded software in multiple environments?
 It requires generalized abstractions between the application program logic and the low-level system interfaces.

 As an example, embedded devices used in domotics applications must be adjustable no matter the place where they have to be installed.

-Reliability
+- Reliability

-Is the survival probability of the system when the function is critical during the run time.
+Is the survival probability of the system when the function is critical during the run time?
 As an example, embedded systems used in self-driven cars must be able to make decisions in runtime, where many tasks are critical to keep passengers and pedestrians safe.
 In this case, reliability must be as high as possible.

-Flexibility
+- Flexibility

 An embedded system must be built with built-in debugging opportunities, allowing remote maintenance.
 For example, embedded systems in a satellite which must collect various types of data and send it back to a central station.
 If at some point the satellite loses control, people from the station should be able to make a diagnosis trying to reestablish the system.
 That is why flexibility is vital while designing an embedded system.